Cray-HPE/docs-csm/operations/resiliency/Resiliency_Testing_Procedure.md

    This takes around 5-6 minutes, and Kubernetes will begin terminating pods so that new pods to replace them can start-up on another NCN.
 Pods that had been running on the downed NCN will remain in `Terminated` state until the NCN is back up.
 Pods that need to start-up on other nodes will be `Pending` until they start-up.
 Some pods that have anti-affinity configurations or that run as daemonsets will not be able to start up on another NCN.
 Those pods will remain in Pending state until the NCN is back up.

    Finally, it is helpful to have a window tracking the list of pods that are not in `Completed` or `Running` state to be able to determine how that list is changing once the NCN is downed and pods begin shifting around.
 This step offers a view of what is going on at the time that the NCN is brought down and once Kubernetes detects an issue and begins remediation.
 It is not so important to capture everything that is happening during this step.
 It may be helpful for debugging.
-The output of these windows/commands becomes more interesting once you have brought the NCN down for a period of time and then bring it back up.
+The output of these windows/commands becomes more interesting once the NCN is down for a period of time and then it is brought back up.
 At that point, the expectation is that everything can recover.

    Run the following commands in separate windows: